Many small businesses are missing out on the huge potential within Google Business Profile.

 A professional marketing company can help you with SEO best practices.
-Their strategies help you show up high in the organic search results.
+Their strategies help you gain more exposure in the organic search results.

-Digital marketers talk about having a ‘fully optimized’ profile.
-Let’s break optimization down in simpler terms.
+Digital marketers talk about having a ‘fully optimized’ Google Business Profile.
+Let’s break down what optimization means in simpler terms.

-Optimization is about getting the most from your profile.
-You need to use all the available features and the right way.
+Google local business optimization is about getting the most from your profile.
+You need to use all the available GBP features and the right way.
+It’s that simple.

-Optimization is important because if you do what Google wants, you are going to show up to more homeowners.
+Optimization is important because if you do what Google wants, you are going to show up to more homeowner customers.

-This guide is going to help you “maximize” your contractor Google My Business listing.
+This guide is going to help you optimize your contractor Google Business Profile listing.

-Local qualifying businesses can log in or create a Google account.
-You use this account to claim and manage your business.
+If you are, log in to the Google account you want to use to claim and manage your business.

 Pro Tip: Do not use your personal Gmail account.
-You want something just for your business.
-You don’t want an inbox full of junk mail.
+You want something just for your business. so you don’t have an inbox full of junk mail.
 Keep personal and business emails separate as a general rule of thumb.

 - Set up two-factor authentication for logging in to the account